tobiasschoch/wquantile/README.md

    * on return, the k-th order statistic is located in `array[k]`.

 ## Details
 The functions build on a weighted version of the quickselect algorithm with the Bentley and McIlroy (1993) 3-way partitioning scheme.
-For very small arrays, we use selection sort.
+For very small arrays, we use insertion sort.

 For equal weighting, i.e. when all elements in `weights` are equal, `wquantile` computes quantiles of type 2 in Hyndman and Fan (1996).